CaslowChien/Mandarin-podcast-AI-recommender/README.md

-# 🎧 Chinese Podcast Search Engine
+# 🎧 Mandarin Podcast Search Engine

 An AI-powered semantic search engine for Chinese podcasts, built with embeddings and deployed as a static website.
 Search through thousands of Chinese podcast episodes using natural language queries in both English and Chinese.